Integrated Product Packs

 - Tachyon Core Utilities

 These pages include lists of instructions, policies, rules, fragments (preconditions, checks and fixes) and trigger templates.
-The lists have links to more detailed information about each pack in the Integrated Product Packs reference.
+The lists have links to more detailed information about each pack in the Tachyon Product Packs reference.

-You can create your own policies using rules, fragments and triggers from other Integrated Product Packs.
-For example, the Tachyon Core Integrated Product Pack.
+You can also create your own policies using rules, fragments and triggers from other Integrated Product Packs, for example, the Tachyon Core Integrated Product Pack.

 Policies and Rules